SoFi Announces Refinancing Product for Medical Residents

 As Meron Colbeci, the Senior Vice President of Product Management at SoFi noted, most of the medical follows often postpone the repayments of their student loans until later in their professional career when they have already gathered interest.

 The new product by SoFi would allow them to take control and manage their debt at an earlier stage of their professional development.
-If you aren't a medical resident and have student debt, SoFi still offers a standard refinance loan to qualified student loan borrowers.
+If you aren't a medical resident and have student debt, SoFi still offers a standard refinance student loan to qualified student loan borrowers.
 Consolidation loan rates range from 2.54% to as high as 7.38%.